abinit/abinit/doc/developers/new_testsuite.md

 - A command line tool `testtools.py` to allow doing different manual actions (see Test CLI)

-==TODO== Add Pseudo code with examples showing how to write ETOT in Fortran, how to define and register a python YAML object associated to the ETOT tag.
-==END TODO==

 The new infrastructure has been designed with extensibility and ease-of-use in mind.
 From the perspective of an Abinit developer, adding support for the YAML-based approach requires two steps: